 Park vehicles in the driveway as cars in the roadway hinder the performance of the snow removal process.

 Teach children to stay behind the sidewalks when they see the trucks coming.

 Some trucks are capable of plowing multiple lanes of snow at one time, avoid passing or driving beside these trucks.

-When shoveling the driveway, avoid pushing the snow back into the street.
-Less snow will be pushed onto the driveway if snow is shoveled from your driveway to the down side of your driveway (down street is the direction traffic flows).
+When shovelling the driveway, avoid pushing the snow back into the street.
+Less snow will be pushed onto the driveway if snow is shovelled from your driveway to the down side of your driveway (down street is the direction traffic flows).

 Portable basketball goals, hockey goals, skate board ramps and other portable structures should be removed from the street in order that the plow trucks can reach to the curb and not damage the truck or portable structures.